kevindavidsonpinto/pisa-education-outcomes/README.md

 # PISA Education Outcomes Analysis

 This project analyzes educational outcomes using PISA 2022 data across eight countries.
 The analysis was conducted in R as part of a Quantitative Research Methods project.

-## Overview
+## Research Question

-The study investigates how different factors affect student mathematics performance, including:

-- Reading ability
-- Language spoken at home
-- ICT resources at home
-- Food availability (proxy for poverty)
-- Parental education
+How do factors such as reading ability, language spoken at home, ICT resources, and socioeconomic conditions affect student mathematics performance?

 ## Methods

-The analysis includes:
+The project applies several econometric techniques:

 - Data standardization (z-scores)
 - Descriptive statistics